paul00b/thp-tictactoe/README.md

 # TicTacToe

-Project TicTacToe with THP by Paul Broussolle aka minister of mixture
+Project TicTacToe with THP by Paul Broussolle aka <a hre="https://www.youtube.com/watch?v=SSK2SrPU5hs&lc=z12ef5qpowijv1y4t04chvdrisenerehqb0">the minister of mixture</a>

 ## How to use ?